kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 # Mousepad

-If you would like to open text files in the container using a GUI tool, you may use a program such as **mousepad**:
+If you would like to view or edit text files in the container using a GUI tool, you may use a program such as **mousepad**:

 <img src="./media/image21.png" width="323" height="442" />